I Know There's an Answer: Frank Black version

 Credited to his moniker Frank Black, Pixies member Charles Thompson recorded a cover version of "Hang On to Your Ego" that was issued as a single from his first solo album, Frank Black (1993).
 It was one of the first tracks recorded for the LP, which had originally been planned as a covers album.
 His bandmate Joey Santiago guested on lead guitar.
 Pixies biographer John Mendelssohn remarked that Thompson's rendition "could be played in actual discotheques – the kind in which men in tight-fitting shirts with extremely pointed collars try to persuade women with big hair and ankle bracelets to have sex with them – without there being a stampede for the exits!"

 The music video for the song was created on a budget estimated between $60,000 and $65,000.
 It was the second music video directed by They Might Be Giants' John Flansburgh and featured cameo appearances from Tony Asher and Charles' younger brother Parker Thompson.
 According to a contemporary report, "The video treatment for 'Hang On to Your Ego' juxtaposes the concept of not loving yourself too much against images of people caught in the act of self-loving, says Flansburgh.
 The clip combines hi-tech, pop-art effects with a low-tech video portrait inspired by amateur public-access shows."

-Wilson's 2016 memoir briefly references this cover version, stating only that "Someone played me a song once by Frank Black.
-He was in the Pixies, a band I don't know very well, and then he had some solo albums.
-On one of them he did a cover of 'I Know There's an Answer' where he put the original lyrics back in ..."
+Wilson's 2016 memoir briefly references this cover, noting his unfamiliarity with the Pixies.
 In 2012, Thompson's version was ranked at number 10 on Paste magazine's list of "The 25 Best Beach Boys Covers".